zillow/ctds/README.rst

 -------

 Testing is designed to be relatively seamless using `Docker`_ containers and `SQL Server on Linux`_.
-All *test* targets will ensure a running database instance docker container exists and is accessible prior to running.
+The `pytest`_ framework is used for running the automated tests.

-To run the tests against the most recent versions of `FreeTDS`_ and `Python`_,
+To run the tests against the system version of `FreeTDS`_ and `Python`_,
 use:

 .. code-block:: console

-    make test
+    tox

+`GNU make`_ targets are provided for convenience and to provide a standard method for building and installing the various versions of `FreeTDS`_ used in testing.
+Most targets are wrappers around `tox`_ or replicate some behavior in the CI/CD automation.

-To run the tests against an arbitrary version of `FreeTDS`_ and `Python`_:
+To run the tests against an arbitrary version of `FreeTDS`_:

 .. code-block:: console